lfprudente/CGMOP/README.md

 Computational Optimization and Applications 76(3), pp. 889-916, 2020.

 Last update: October of 2020
-License: NLCG is released under the GNU General Public License

 This folder also contains the third-party free codes which are used by NLCG:
 1) software Algencan 3.1.1;